 For readers who aren't familiar with how LSAC handles international transcripts, you can find their rules here.
-Since you'll be receiving your college degree from a non-US/non-Canadian institution, there are also separate rules around that here.
-You might have the option, or even be required, to submit your University of London transcript to LSAC's "authentication and evaluation feature" for international transcripts.
+You might have the option, or even be required, to submit your St. Andrews and University of London transcripts to LSAC's "authentication and evaluation feature" for international transcripts.
 (If in doubt, contact LSAC and ask if your international transcript is required.
 Talk to a Candidate Services Representative at the contact information at the bottom of this page.)
 That report will supplement the Academic Summary Report (ASR), and as you noticed, the ASR includes your undergraduate grades and transcript from the US.
-Will law schools see the underlying transcripts in the application stage?
-Here's where it gets tricky, and I'm bolding the relevant bits:
+Will law schools see the international transcripts?
+Typically yes, because the transcripts are attached to the authentication and evaluation report.

 How will schools evaluate your so-so grades at University of London?